magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/custom-form-validation.md

 contributor_link: https://www.atwix.com/
 ---

-This tutorial shows you how to validate your own form, using `mage/validation` library, before submitting it to the server.
+This tutorial shows you how to create custom form validations, using the `mage/validation` library, before submitting it to the server.
-This gives the possibility to customer to fix all the invalid data straight away, which improves the user experience and user interface accessibility.
+This allows the customer to enforce data validation rules before submission, which improves the user experience and user interface accessibility.

 ## Initiating validation

-There are several ways to initiate the form validation for a form as described in [Initializing JavaScript]({{ page.baseurl }}/javascript-dev-guide/javascript/js_init.html) topic.
+There are several ways to initiate form validation as described in [Initializing JavaScript]({{ page.baseurl }}/javascript-dev-guide/javascript/js_init.html) topic.

 ### Using the `data-mage-init` attribute